cameronmathis/COMP4320/Project1/README.md

 Overview:
 -------------

-We simulationed both a TCP and UDP application. <br/>
+We simulated both a TCP and UDP application. <br/>
 In both applications, the client sends a string to the server.
 The server then removes all the vowels and sends the string back to the client.